2005–06 Manchester United F.C. season: FA Premier League

 Manchester United started their Premier League season with a 2–0 win over Everton at Goodison Park.
 Ruud van Nistelrooy went close twice as the visitors dominated for long spells before the Dutch striker slotted in John O'Shea's cross two minutes before the interval.
 Wayne Rooney doubled United's lead 27 seconds in the second half after Joseph Yobo had ludicrously rolled the ball across the penalty area into his path.
 Marcus Bent's deflected volley struck the bar but Everton were disappointing.
 The hosts continued with the five-man midfield which served them so well in the 2004–05 season, though James Beattie only lasted 20 minutes before injury forced him off and Bent on.

 United's next game in the FA Premier League was a home game against Aston Villa.
-Ruud van Nistelrooy scored the only goal as the Red Devils continued their 100% start to the season.
 Thomas Sørensen made a brilliant save to deflect a shot from Park Ji-Sung against the crossbar, while a Wayne Rooney volley was cleared off the line.
 Park missed a good chance after exchanging passes with Rooney before Sørensen saved headers from both Gabriel Heinze and Cristiano Ronaldo.
-But van Nistelrooy eventually scored, when he tapped home from Ronaldo's cross.
+Van Nistelrooy eventually scored the only goal of the game when he tapped home from Ronaldo's cross.

-United continued their perfect start to the season with 2–0 away win at Newcastle.
+United continued their perfect start to the season with 2–0 away win at Newcastle United.
 Wayne Rooney opened the scoring in the 66th minute after pouncing on Jean-Alain Boumsong's error.
-Albert Luque thought that he had scored on his Newcastle debut, but his "goal" was ruled out for offside.
+Albert Luque thought that he had scored on his Newcastle debut, but his goal was ruled out for offside.
 Ruud van Nistelrooy glanced a header wide and had a penalty appeal turned down before sealing the victory with a low shot in injury time.

-United's 100% all-win start to the season ended as they weld held to a 1–1 home draw by their crosstown rivals, Manchester City.
+United's 100% all-win start to the season ended as they were held to a 1–1 home draw by their crosstown rivals Manchester City.
 Ruud van Nistelrooy gave United the lead in first-half injury time, turning home from close range after David James had saved his first effort brilliantly.
-But United failed to take advantage of their supremacy, with van Nistelrooy and Park Ji-sung missing chances.
-And Joey Barton struck after 75 minutes, turning home Darius Vassell's effort.
+United failed to take advantage of their supremacy, with van Nistelrooy and Park Ji-sung missing chances, and Joey Barton struck after 75 minutes, turning home Darius Vassell's effort.

 Despite a second successive draw, this time away to Liverpool, United went up to third place in the FA Premier League table.
 Steven Gerrard saw a long free-kick bounce just wide in the first half, while Ruud van Nistelrooy went close for United with a chip over the bar.
-Liverpool continued to push after the break, with Gerrard heading over and Edwin van der Sar saving his drive.
-But United held firm as both sides kept their unbeaten records alive.
+Liverpool continued to push after the break, with Gerrard heading over and Edwin van der Sar saving his drive, but United held firm.